mavryk-network/mavryk-protocol/docs/user/exits.rst

 Exit codes and signals
 ======================

-This page documents the exit codes possibly returned by the Octez binaries, as well as the signals they handle.
+This page documents the exit codes possibly returned by the Mavkit binaries, as well as the signals they handle.

 Exit codes
 ----------